Proper equivariant stable homotopy theory: Equivariant homotopy groups as Mackey functors

 for some pair~$(L,\gamma)$ consisting of a subgroup~$L$ of~$K$ and an element $\gamma\in G$ such that $L\leq{^\gamma H}$.
 Two such pairs~$(L,\gamma)$ and~$(L',\gamma')$ define isomorphic spans if and only if there is an element~$k\in K$ such that $L'=L^k$ and $\gamma^{-1}k\gamma'\in H$.
 A different way to say the same thing is as an isomorphism

 where on the right hand side $A(-)$ is the Burnside ring functor for finite groups.

-The presentation of the Mackey category~$\bA_G$ leads to a more computational description of $G$-Mackey functors by `generators and relations'.
+The bases of the morphism groups of $\bA_G$ lead to a more computational description of $G$-Mackey functors by `generators and relations'.
 To specify a $G$-Mackey functor $M$, one has to give the following data: \begin{itemize} \item an abelian group $M(H)$ for every finite subgroup $H$ of~$G$, \item a \emph{restriction homomorphism} $\res^H_K \colon M(H) \to M(K)$ and a \emph{transfer homomorphism} $\tr^H_K \colon M(K) \to M(H)$ for every pair of nested finite subgroups $K \leq H$ of $G$, and \item \emph{conjugation homomorphisms} $\gamma_\star\colon M(H^\gamma) \to M(H)$ for all $\gamma\in G$ and all finite subgroups~$H$ of~$G$. \end{itemize}

-This data must satisfy certain conditions which we do not recall here in details, but refer to \cite{martinezperez-nucinkis:cohomological_dimension}.
+These data must satisfy certain conditions which we do not recall here in details, but refer to \cite{martinezperez-nucinkis:cohomological_dimension}.
 We only summarize them briefly: restrictions, transfers and conjugations are transitive; conjugations commute with the restriction and transfers; inner automorphisms act as the identity; and finally the double coset formula holds.
 In the `generators-and-relations' description of Mackey functors, the image of a basic transitive span~\eqref{eq:Mackey_basis_element} under a $G$-Mackey functor $M:\bA_G\to\cA b$ is the composite

 of the restriction map to~$L^\gamma$, the conjugation by the element~$\gamma$ and the transfer map to~$K$.

 \begin{eg} (i) The {\em Burnside ring Mackey functor} is the $G$-Mackey functor~$\mA$ given by